too-much-todotxt/spec/The-Todo.txt-Format.md

 h3.
 Rule 3: Contexts and Projects may appear anywhere in the line _after_ priority/prepended date.

-There may be more than one context or project.
-A project or context contains any non-whitespace character and must end in an alphanumeric or '_'.
+A context is preceded by a single space and an @ sign.
+A project is preceded by a single space and a plus + sign.
+A project or context contains any non-whitespace character.
 A context is preceded by an @ sign.
 A project is preceded by a plus + sign.

 For example, this task is part of the +Family and +PeaceLoveAndHappiness projects as well as the @iphone and @phone contexts:

 <code>(A) Call Mom +Family +PeaceLoveAndHappiness @iphone @phone</code>

+This task has no contexts in it:

+<code>Email SoAndSo at soandso@example.com</code>

+This task has no projects in it:

+<code>Learn how to add 2+2</code>

 h2.
 Complete Tasks: 2 Format Rules